 If a neighbourhood has an unusually high number of listings, it may signal a seasonal cycle or a neighbourhood in decline—you need to find out which it is.
-In either case, high vacancy rates force landlords to lower rents to attract tenants.
-Low vacancy rates allow landlords to raise rents.
+This may cause housing prices to go up or down, depending on the type of business involved.

 The municipal planning department will have information on developments or plans that have already been zoned into the area.
 If there is a lot of construction going on, it is probably a good growth area.